 =Nota Bene=

 Once upon a time there was a real life Rossair charter company based in Australia, and also a Rossair Executive Air Charter based in South Africa.
-Both companies are defunct, and my version of ROSSair is not related to either of them.
+Both companies are defunct, and my version of ROSSair is unrelated to either of them.

-ROSSair is somewhat inspired by the real world Loganair.
-I didn’t like their specific tartan tail design, but I did like the concept of it.
-So I designed my own tartan to use with ROSSair.
+ROSSair is, however, somewhat inspired by the real world Scottish carrier Loganair.
+I didn’t like Loganair’s specific tartan tail design, but I did like the concept of it.
+So I created a tartan of my design to use with ROSSair.

-I used the name Ross simply because it is Scottish and it was easy to create a proper brand identity around the ROSSair name.
-I liked ROSSair better than RossAir, but I decided to use both versions in the story, to give the company a natural evolutionary progression.
+I used the name Ross simply because it is Scottish, and it was easy to create a proper brand identity around the ROSSair name.
+I liked ROSSair better than RossAir, but decided to use both versions in the storyline, to give the company a natural evolutionary progression.

-None of the Ross family characters referenced in this article are based on any real persons.
-I started with old Glenn Ross and generated his descendants as needed until I reached young Aidan Ross.
+None of the Ross family characters referenced in this article are based on any real life individuals.
+I started with old Glenn Ross and randomly generated his descendants as needed until I reached young Aidan Ross.
 I think they really do resemble each other.

 Speaking of tartans… Tartans are awesome!
 And the Ross clan has tartans!
 However, the tartan I designed for ROSSair is not a Ross tartan.